lmontegrande/SCM/README.txt

 4) run the command "java Main" to run the program
 5) from there, run the command "create [src location] [target location]"

+*Note: You can use absolute path, or relative path from the src folder.
+So "..\.." is allowed for src and target paramaters

 -----Usage
 This software is intended to provide a base SCM System for working collaboratively on any type of project that requires it's members to manage and create files.